eufrezza/OLD/content/publication/ipv/index.md

 ---
+abstract: ''
-abstract: 'I study whether intimate partner violence has a causal effect on victims’ tolerance towards it in a context where divorce is very costly.
+abstract_short: 'I study whether intimate partner violence has a causal effect on victims’ tolerance towards it in a context where divorce is very costly.
 First, I show theoretically that tolerance of violence can serve as a coping mechanism, particularly under prolonged exposure to abuse.
 I empirically test this hypothesis in the context of India.
 To do so, I leverage variations in the minimum legal drinking,